 - Magic mushrooms

-While drug effects can vary from dose to dose and drug to drug, dissociative effects generally produce an “out-of-body-type” experience that leaves users in a trance state.
+While drug effects can vary from dose to dose and drug to drug, dissociative effects produce an “out-of-body-type” experience that leaves users in a trance state.

 Unlike the other two types of hallucinogens, deliriant drug effects create false perceptions that have no basis in a person’s internal or external reality.
 Users enter a stupor-like state of confusion.